EduardoGillung/KeyGenerator/README.md

-Getting Started
+## Getting Started

-To run the project follow these steps:
+To run the project on your machine follow these steps:

           npm install

           npm start